Two Cops Arrested after Attempting to Rob Civilian in Dagoretti

 Read: Police Officer Arrested for Robbing Tuk Tuk Driver of Sh1,100 in Murang’a

-The duo did, however, manage to escape but fortunately left behind a phone which was used to identify them.
+The duo did, however, manage to escape but fortunately Soita left behind his police communication pocket phone.

+“Luckily, police officers on patrol based at Kikuyu, rushed to the scene of the incident and managed to dissuade the mob and recover the crucial police communication gadget,” said DCI.

+“After preliminary investigations, it was discovered that the communication gadget had been issued to Inspector Soita, who is the in-charge Lower Kabete Patrol base.”

 As a result, a manhunt was launched which led to their arrests this morning.